pat/thinking-sphinx/v4/facets.md

 }
 {% endhighlight %}

-To disable the class facet, just set :class_facet to false.

-{% highlight ruby %}
-ThinkingSphinx.facets 'pancakes', :class_facet => false
-{% endhighlight %}

-And if you want absolutely every facet defined to be returned, whether or not they exist in all indexed models, set `:all_facets` to true.

-{% highlight ruby %}
-ThinkingSphinx.facets 'pancakes', :all_facets => true
-{% endhighlight %}

 ### Displaying Facets

 To get you started, here is a basic example displaying the facet options in a view: